Skip to main content

 LOVE:

 “Love!
-I wish I knew what You wanted.” – Jallaluddin Rumi
+I wish I knew what you wanted.” – Jallaluddin Rumi.

 What is love?
 It is the feeling that comes to man most easily and naturally since birth.
 We love our parents first because we develop a sense of trust in them, we start understanding and attaching to people who care for us as we grow up, and chase the people and objectives that often drive us.
 That is what man understands of Love.
-Everything we do, in our lives, and actions we take for our careers or loved ones, come out of Love for that objective, material or person.
+Everything we do in our lives, and the actions we take for our careers or loved ones, comes out of Love for that objective, material or person.
 The passion that drives you to your dreams is also love for those dreams.
 But this same Love grows in man as he gets wiser.
 His spiritual side helps him understand that love is not only about these attachments.
 It is beyond that.
-It is also the most reasonless feeling in the world.
+It is also the most unreasonable feeling in the world.
 Love is such a wide concept that it needs no relationship, attachment or attraction to exist within you.
 It exists actively or dormant always in man.
-Feelings once accepted become man’s slave and those ignored make man their slave.
+Feelings once accepted become man’s slave, and those ignored make man their slave.
 It is man’s mind that often misinterprets between attraction, fleeting infatuation and love.
 Because man’s mind is not that wise to interpret the thoughts that arise from his soul.
 However, when one attains self-improvement, in any way relatable to him, he understands himself and analyses and controls his feelings better than the rest.
 It is then that Man reaches the true idea of Love for him.
-The reason Sufism says Love makes one wise is that self-love leads to self-improvement
+The reason Sufism says Love makes one wise is that self-love leads to self-improvement.

 RELATIONSHIPS:

-“I have found no faithful friend in the world except my own soul, except my own heart I have no trusty confidant.”- Babar, first Mughal Emperor
+“I have found no faithful friend in the world except my own soul, except my own heart, I have no trusty confidant.”- Babar, first Mughal Emperor

-Relationships now a day are the toughest to understand.
+Relationships nowadays are the toughest to understand.
 Here, I do not speak of relationships romantically but with everyone close to us.
 With our parents, relatives, siblings, friends, colleagues, acquaintances, people around us, our teachers, Gurus and most importantly ourselves.
 The thought of the future, insecurities, misunderstandings, miscommunication and lack of trust often ruin relationships.
 Mostly because we lack the viewpoint to understand situations from another person’s angle.
 In a world where the options are more and the patience less, relationships struggle and are often replaced.
-As new people come into our lives old ones fade with time.
+As new people come into our lives, old ones fade with time.
 I learned three things when it comes to relationships.
 One, you don’t NEED anyone in your life more than yourself.
 The want or need of someone must always be limited to certain moments or emotions.
 There should never be a sense of dependency except on you.
 Two, a partner or a friend is not always about being superior or inferior to you according to your ego and its needs.
 It’s about finding the balance, working together and respecting each other’s opinions.
 Three, your purpose, work and parents are always your first priority.
 If anyone or any emotion needs to be sacrificed for them, doing that improves you as a person.
 Love is not limited to showing love for one person.
 It involves yourself and your dreams and passion more than others.

-Misunderstandings do occur in every relationship in the world be it friends, family or someone else.
-Our unique individuality along with our ego and self-esteem work hand in hand to make our apologies meaningless and often make us lose people.
+Misunderstandings do occur in every relationship in the world, be it friends, family or someone else.
+Our unique individuality, along with our ego and self-esteem, work hand in hand to make our apologies meaningless and often make us lose people.
 Can we ever replace anyone in life?
 The answer is no. Every person with their own perception teaches you things in life.
 Each interaction is different.
 Everyone leaves behind their own voids.
 Some people come to your life as lessons, some for experience and rare ones to leave memories.
 But what remains with you is your own being and the knowledge you gather.
 So, working on yourself and your own knowledge is often regarded as the highest form of Love.
-This is why great men often say “When people search for God within themselves it is then that they are closest to God.”
+This is why great men often say, “When people search for God within themselves, it is then that they are closest to God.”
 And “Search not love outside you, Love is within you.
 You are Love.”

 PARTING WORDS: